MubassirAhmed/Dash/README.md

 ## Outline
 This python app is built as part of an [ELT pipeline](https://github.com/MubassirAhmed/ELT-Data-Pipeline).
 It filters and tags jobs based on the years of experience (YoE) rather than the imprecise tags, such as 'entry-level', 'associate', etc. currently used by Linkedin.

+The app also creates other useful visualizations such as:

+* Technical skills that are currently most in demand
+* The demand for years of experience
+* Time of day, and day of the week when most number of jobs are posted

 ## How to use:
 1.The first table shows new jobs posted in the last 5 hours.
 The jobs can be sorted by their current number of applications received.